New drug cocktail shows promise against blood cancer

 Summary

-This study tests whether adding the investigational drug isatuximab to a standard four-drug combination can improve treatment response in people newly diagnosed with multiple myeloma.
-About 52 adults aged 75 or younger who need treatment will receive the combination before a stem cell transplant.
+This study tests whether adding the investigational drug isatuximab to a standard four-drug regimen can improve outcomes for people newly diagnosed with multiple myeloma.
+About 52 adults aged 75 or younger will receive the combination before a stem cell transplant.
 The main goal is to see how many achieve a very good partial response or better after two treatment cycles.

 Disclaimer Read more